bstaber/rustineers/book/src/ridge_regression_1d/functional_std/exposing_api.md

 ## `lib.rs` as a public API

-In this crate, `lib.rs` is responsible for organizing and exposing the components we want users (or ourselves!) to interact with.
+In your crate, `lib.rs` is responsible for organizing and exposing the components we want users to interact with.

 We can re-export key functions and define top-level utilities like `fit` and `predict`.
 The complete `lib.rs` file now looks like this: